Arcturus, Alpha Boötis, is the brightest star in Boötes constellation and the fourth brightest star in the sky.

 Arcturus is slightly metal deficient, which suggests that it is a very old star, one belonging to an older population of stars, and one of the stars in the Milky Way’s thick disk.
 Population II stars like Arcturus make up only around 4 percent of all stars in the neighbourhood of the solar system.

 Arcturus and a group of 52 other old disk stars share a common proper motion.
-The group is known as the Arcturus Stream.
-These stars don’t travel with the general stream of stars in the Milky Way’s disk.
+The group is known as the Arcturus moving group.
+These stars don’t travel with the group of stars in the Milky Way’s disk.
 Instead, they are cutting perpendicularly across the disk.
 They are moving at a greater speed and at a different angle than other stars in the Milky Way Galaxy.
 For this reason, Arcturus will eventually move out of our line of sight.
-When it does, millions of years from now, Arcturus will be invisible to observers on Earth, or at least it won’t be visible to the naked eye.
+When it does, millions of years from now, Arcturus will be invisible to observers on Earth, or at least it won’t be visible to the unaided eye.

 Arcturus was formed in our galaxy’s large spherical halo.
 It moves in an elliptical orbit, unlike the Sun, which moves with the galaxy’s plane.

-A different theory suggests that the stars in the Arcturus Stream may have entered our system as a result of the Milky Way colliding with a smaller satellite dwarf galaxy more than 5 billion years ago.
+A different theory suggests that the stars in the Arcturus moving group may have entered our system as a result of the Milky Way colliding with a smaller satellite dwarf galaxy more than 5 billion years ago.

 Arcturus is believed to have come into our system about 500,000 years ago, and it will likely stay here for another 500,000 years before continuing its journey in the direction of the Virgo Cluster of galaxies.